yorozuya-2003/CRUD-Flask-MongoDB/README.md

 ## Setup
 ### Prerequisites
-Make sure you have installed the following prerequisites on your machine:
+Make sure you have installed the following on your machine:
 - [Git](https://git-scm.com/downloads)
 - [Docker](https://docs.docker.com/engine/install/)